 History of Mathematics Episode 4 – Newton and Calculus

-Calculus gave mathematics the power to describe motion, force, and continuous change.
+How did calculus allow mathematics to describe motion, force, and continuous change?

 The fourth major transformation in the history of mathematics begins when number and geometry move beyond static form into the language of motion and change.
 Until this point, mathematics had excelled at describing stable relationships, proportions, and geometric certainty.
 With the invention of calculus, however, mathematics gained the ability to capture processes unfolding through time.
 For the first time, continuous transformation itself became mathematically intelligible.